Where can you get OnlineJobs.ph data at scale?

 - Posting date — when the job went live

-- Salary — numeric range when the employer disclosed it (sometimes raw text like "Negotiable" or "$5/hr")
+- Salary — numeric range when the employer disclosed it

 - Hours per week — typical weekly hours